spaceitup/checkout-android/README.md

 ## PageParameters
 The PageParameters class contains a collection of parameters used to theme the page and list.

-Code sample how to set the page parameters in the PaymentTheme builder
+Code sample how to set the PageParameters in the PaymentTheme:
 ```
 PageParameters pageParams = PageParameters.createBuilder().
 setPageTheme(R.style.CustomThemePaymentPage).